gregvers/functions-samples/fn-listinstances-python/README.md

   ```
   Allow dynamic-group <your dynamic group name> to inspect instance-family in compartment <your compartment name>
   ```
   e.g.
   ```
   Allow dynamic-group demo-func-dyn-group to inspect instance-family in compartment demo-func-compartment
   ```

-  For more information on how to create policies, go [here.](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm)
+  For more information on how to create policies, go [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).

 Create application
 ------------------
+### Create the function boilerplate
   Get the python boilerplate by running:

   ![user input icon](../images/userinput.png)